v20100v/AGS/README.md

 ```

-### Main program to handle GUI `myApplication_GUI.au3`
+### Main program to manage the GUI

-This script contains the `_main_GUI()` method call by the main entry program.
-This method is designed for create the Graphic User Interface definition (GUI) and handle all user interactions and events occured.
+The `myApplication_GUI.au3` file contains the` _main_GUI () `method which is called by the main input program.
+This method is designed to create the graphical user interface (GUI) and manage all user interactions and events.
+So it calls all the other methods that initialize the elements of the GUI.

 ```AutoIt
 ;; myApplication_GUI.au3 ;;

 #include-once

 ; Includes all views definition